angelsucasas/TestHandOnline/README.md

 ## How to test it?

-JUst clone the repository with
+If you want to run it locally ,just clone the repository with

 ```bash
 $ git clone